 Automatic Updates of Data in Your Reports

-While an automatic update of data is running, you cannot export nor preview your reports.
-You have to wait until the update operation is completed before exporting your report, and, in the same way, you’ll be able to see your report’s preview once the data update process is completed.
-At the end of the automatic update of data, you’ll be able to export your reports data updated to the current date and time, and you’ll be able to see an updated preview.
+While an update of data in your platform is running, you cannot preview your reports and any reports you export will be enqueued waiting for the data refresh to complete.
+At the end of the automatic update of data, you’ll be able to export your reports data updated to the date and time of the snapshot, and you’ll be able to see an updated preview.
 Data refreshes becoming available for the platform from the data DataLake do not affect the availability of generating reports.

 Exporting Your Custom Report